 In addition, Goodwill hires community members with other barriers to employment, such as age, criminal record, domestic violence, recovery from alcohol or drug dependence, and more.
 Each individual brings diversity and joy to our workforce while working in a supportive environment.
 Goodwill Industries of the Berkshires and Southern Vermont is an equal opportunity employer and all employees enjoy the same benefits and pay scales.

 As employees evolve, so does Goodwill and the community at large.
-Employees are encouraged to voice their ideas for the betterment of themselves, their teams, the organization, and/or our community.
+In keeping with a person centered philosophy, employees are encouraged to voice their ideas for the betterment of themselves, their teams, the organization, and/or our community.
 The following is a list of some of the empowering services offered to our employees:

 - Safety Training